JosephLai241/URS/README.md

 Written in Python.

-For a command-line interface intended for use in a Linux terminal, check out the [CLI version of this scraper](https://github.com/JosephLai241/Universal-Reddit-Scraper-CLI/tree/master).
+**For a command-line interface version of this project that is intended for use in a terminal, check out the [CLI version](https://github.com/JosephLai241/Universal-Reddit-Scraper-CLI/tree/master).**

 You will need to install the PRAW module in order for this program to work. `pip install praw` or `pip3 install praw` depending on your system.
 You will also need your own Reddit account and API credentials.